yukun-dong/how-to/Usage-of-User-Interaction-(UI)-API.md

 The tick ![image](https://user-images.githubusercontent.com/1658418/123197245-d3ba6080-d4dd-11eb-9f36-af6288abcd94.png) is an `ok` button to continue to next question in the question flow.

-`validation` are validation definition for user input.
-Both VS Code extension and CLI will provide validating mechanism to check whether input is valid or not and show warning message if validation fails:
+`validation` is a validation function to validate the user input.
+Both VS Code extension and CLI will provide validating mechanism and show warning message if validation fails:

 In VS Code extension, validation warning look like this: